SayfSahaf/rememberCLI/README.md

 ---

 ### Python
-The current version of remembeCLI was developed in a virtual environment running Python 3.12 so make sure your machine has the same or a newer version of python installed.
+The current version of rememberCLI was developed in a virtual environment running Python 3.12 so make sure your machine has the same or a newer version of python installed.

 This [article](https://realpython.com/installing-python/) by Real Python is an in-depth guide for installing Python on various operating systems.